Macawls/blog/content/post/32-Check-In/index.md

 I wanted to display some recent blog posts on my [main site](https://macawls.dev/).
 The problem was hugo statically generates my blog.
 I didn't have a clean way to retrieve post data other than web scraping.
 I introduced a skeleton loading component to make it feel seamless.

+Eventually I'd like to have some kind of cms solution with a friendly api 😭

 <center>
 Simulating a slow connection for your viewing pleasure 👽 <hr>
 </center>